Roald87/TwinCatChangelog/docs/tc3.md

 #### XAE

 - In the RM setup of this version the file TcXaeVsx.15.0.dll is missing.
 Therefore no TwinSAFE project can be opened (the TwinSAFE are is empty).
 Manually install this file into the Windows GAC.
-[Source](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).
+[Bosch TwinCAT changelog](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).
 - Tc3Eventlogger: Selection of language keys needed two clicks instead of one.
 - CoE-Online: CoE-Entries of type Octet-String are now displayable up to 0x1000 bytes.
 - Tc Live Watch: Depending on Symbol Selection sometimes an increment was executed twice.